 application for membership in the association of the Vienna Philharmonic Orchestra.

-The Vienna Philharmonic Orchestra performs approximately 110 concerts every season at
+The Vienna Philharmonic Orchestra performs approximately 40 concerts annually in Vienna,

-the Herbert von Karajan Music Prize.
-Since 2008, Rolex has been the Exclusive Sponsor of
+Since 2008, Rolex has been the Exclusive Sponsor of the Vienna Philharmonic

 The musicians of the Vienna Philharmonic Orchestra endeavor to implement the motto with

 which Ludwig van Beethoven prefaced his Missa solemnis: "From the heart, to the

 Franz Welser-Möst is one of the most distinguished conductors of our day.
 He has been

 music director of The Cleveland Orchestra since 2002, and his contract currently runs until